Skip to Main Content

 Vaccines are most effective as a healthcare tool for your pet when combined with routinely scheduled wellness exams and parasite prevention.

-Vaccination Services, Victoria
+Vaccination Services, Greater Victoria

 Vaccine Schedule

-Current vaccinations are essential when it comes to protecting your furry friend from a range of contagious, often serious, diseases.
+Current vaccinations are important when it comes to protecting your furry friend from a range of contagious, often serious, diseases.
+Taking the time to consult with your veterinarian about the proper vaccination schedule for your pet is essential for long-term health.

 Cat Vaccinations

-• 6 to 8 weeks
+• 8 weeks

 • Rhinotracheitis, Calicivirus, Panleukopenia, Chlamydia

-• 10 to 12 weeks
+• 12 weeks

 • Booster: Rhinotracheitis, Calicivirus, Panleukopenia, Chlamydia